 Northeastern University

-- College of Professional Studies (CPS) Scholarships: If you’re a Northeastern alum and considering the MPS in Informatics from the CPS, you may be eligible for the Double Husky Alumni Scholarship.
+- College of Professional Studies (CPS) Scholarships: If you’re a Northeastern alum and considering the MPS in Informatics from the CPS, you may be eligible for the Double Husky Scholarship.

-- School of Public Policy and Urban Affairs Scholarships: The School of Public Policy administers the MS in Urban Informatics and it has a few awards open to students.
+- School of Public Policy and Urban Affairs Scholarships: The School of Public Policy administers the MS in Urban Informatics, and it has a few awards open to students.
 For the MS, you may also wish to investigate Northeastern’s College of Social Sciences and Humanities (CSSH) Scholarships (e.g Dean’s Scholarship).

 Worcester Polytechnic Institute